Speedy SystemCare removal instructions

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

-Most PUAs share certain traits, some are even identical.
-For example, System Cleanup, Inlog Optimizer, One Click Speedup are apps similar to Speedy SystemCare.
-Unwanted applications usually look legitimate and ordinary, further tempting users into installation by offering various "useful" and "advantageous" features.
-However, these features rarely work as promised, if they are operational at all.
-The only purpose of all undesirable content is to generate profit for its developers; to users it is worthless.
-Instead of functioning as advertised, PUAs hijack browsers, generate redirects to unreliable/malicious websites, run intrusive advert campaigns and collect private data.
+Most PUAs share certain traits, and some are even identical.
+For example, System Cleanup, Inlog Optimizer, and One Click Speedup are apps very similar to Speedy SystemCare.
+These unwanted applications usually seem legitimate and normal, further tempting users to install by offering "useful" features.
+In fact, these features rarely work as promised, if indeed they are operational at all.
+The only purpose of all unwanted software/content is to generate revenue for the developers.
+Regular users receive nothing.
+Rather than functioning as advertised, PUAs and hijack browsers generate redirects to dubious/malicious websites, run intrusive ad campaigns, and collect private data.

 How did potentially unwanted applications install on my computer?

-Some PUAs (e.g. Speedy SystemCare) have "official" download sites, where they are typically advertised as "free" and "highly functional" software.
-Such applications are promoted on various scam webpages as well, which endorse them as programs capable of removing fake threats the pages have "detected".
-PUAs can be installed with other software as well.
+Some PUAs (e.g. Speedy SystemCare) have "official" download sites, on which they are typically advertised as "free" and "functional" software.
+These applications are also promoted on scam web pages, which endorse them as capable of removing fake threats (which the sites have "detected").
+PUAs can be installed together with other software.
 The false marketing method of pre-packing regular programs with unwanted or malicious content is called "bundling".
-This tactic is widely used by PUA developers and is quite successful in proliferating their product.
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, used pre-set options, etc.) - increase the risk of potential system infiltrations and infections.
-Intrusive advertisements are also known to spread these apps.
-When clicked, they can execute scripts, designed to download/install PUAs without user consent.
+This tactic is widely used by PUA developers and is successful in proliferating their products.
+Rushing download/installation processes (e.g. ignoring terms, skipping steps and sections, using pre-set options, etc.) increases the risk of potential system infiltration and infections.
+Intrusive advertisements are also known to proliferate these apps.
+When clicked, they can execute scripts designed to download/install PUAs without users' consent.

-Desired content should always be researched to verify its legitimacy, before downloading/installing it.
-It is recommended to only use trustworthy and verified download channels.
-Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting websites, third party downloaders and similar sources are considered to be untrustworthy, therefore are advised against use.
-Download/Installation processes should be treated with caution; that includes reading terms, exploring all possible options, using the "Custom/Advanced" settings and opting-out from downloading/installing supplementary content.
-Intrusive advertisements usually appear ordinary and innocuous, however they redirect to dubious sites (e.g. pornography, gambling, adult-dating, etc.).
-Should users experience such ads/redirects, they are strongly advised to check the device and immediately remove all suspect applications and/or browser extensions/plug-ins.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Research software and content to verify its legitimacy before downloading/installing.
+Use trustworthy and verified download channels.
+Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting websites, third party downloaders and similar sources are classed as untrustworthy, and should not be used.
+Download/Installation processes should be treated with caution - read the terms, explore all possible options, use the "Custom/Advanced" settings, and opt-out of downloading/installing supplementary content.
+Intrusive advertisements usually seem normal and innocuous, however, they often redirect to dubious sites (e.g. pornography, gambling, adult-dating, etc.).
+If you experience these ads/redirects, check the device and immediately remove all suspect applications and/or browser extensions/plug-ins.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.